Vitamin A: benefits, dosage, contraindications

 ✪✪✪✪

-The topical application of a vitamin A-based night cream seems to reliably reduce the appearance of fine lines.
-To obtain beneficial effects on the skin, the retinol concentration in the cream must be significant (at least 0.3%).
-Treatment begins with two applications per week, up to one daily application.
+The topical application of a vitamin A–based night cream appears to reliably reduce the appearance of fine lines.
+To achieve beneficial effects on the skin, the concentration of retinol in the cream must be substantial (at least 0.3%).
+Treatment begins with two applications per week, progressing to once-daily application.

 Posologie